 BIO 4485 Principles and Methods for the Laboratory Assistant (1-2) This course will provide each student with significant "hands on" experiences in laboratory preparation and laboratory safety.
-Students will work under the direct mentorship and supervision of the course instructor and will be trained in preparation techniques and organization laboratory exercises in the biological sciences. of (Students seeking one (1) semester hour credit will be required to assist in one laboratory course.
+Students will work under the direct mentorship and supervision of the course instructor and will be trained in preparation techniques and organization of laboratory exercises in the biological sciences.
+(Students seeking one (1) semester hour credit will be required to assist in one laboratory course.
 Students seeking two (2) semester hours credit will be required to assist in two laboratory courses or laboratory courses with multiple sections.)
-Prerequisite: Good standing as a student in the department, advisor/departmental approval, interview.
-BIO 4488/ Internship in Biological or Environmental 89/90 Science (1 to 3 credit hours per course per semester) Supervised work experience in the biotechnology industry, medical field, a governmental agency, business or industry, public service organization, food production or food service industry, or other working environment in which a student will learn and apply pertinent professional skills.
-Prerequisites: Approval of the student's academic adviser and department chair. - BIO 4491-92 Guided Independent Research (1 to 3) credit hours per course per semester) Additional information is indexed under Independent Study and Research. - BIO 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+Prerequisite: Good standing as a student in the department, advisor/departmental approval, BIO 4488/ 89/90 Internship in Biological or Environmental Science (1 to 3 credit hours per course per semester) Supervised work experience in the biotechnology industry, medical field, a governmental agency, business or industry, public service organization, food production or food service industry, or other working environment in which a student will learn and apply pertinent professional skills.
+Prerequisites: Approval of the student's academic adviser and department chair.